top of page

 The MacDubháin Family

-The Annals of the Four Masters mention a Mac Dubháin amongst the nobles slain along with King Echmarcach Ó Dochartaigh fighting de Courcy in the battle of Croc Nascain in 1197.
-Short of this reference one may only find the name in Ó Dubhagáin's famous Topographical Poems which mention the Mac Dubháin family as one of the families in Tír Éanna near the year 1370 (that is Raphoe, part of the Ó Dochartaigh lands in that era).
-There is no Mac Dubháin pedigree in the major Irish genealogies, however, four manuscripts copied by the renowned Ó Neachtain group of scholars in the early 18th century (RIA MS 153 [23 M 17], 106a; et al.) give a twelve-generation pedigree of the Mac Dubháin ("Geinealach Mheag Udhain").
-In each copy, presumably from an earlier common source, the entry for the Mac Dubháin immediately follows the pedigrees of the Ó Dochartaighs and points back to the Mac Dubháin as being descendants of a son of "Domhnaill Droma Furnochta", son of "Maoínghaile", some of the early Ó Dochartaigh progenitors.
-The name has a number of variants in Irish (Mac Dubháin, Mág Dhubáin, Meagudháin, MacGúain) and in English (McGwean, McGugyne, McGuane), though the anglicizations have mostly been erroneously modernized under the surname McGowan (Ó Canann, Donegal Annual).
-It's important to remember that while most of the Mac Dubháin descendants have likely been anglicized to "McGowan", very few of the McGowan are biologically Mac Dubháin, because McGowan (the Irish name for Smith) is believed to have originated from the descendants of metal smiths from clans all over Ireland.
-For other anglicizations, see the entries for Mac Dhuibhín and Mag Dhuibhín in Woulfe's Irish Names and Surnames.
+The Irish annals mention a Mac Dubháin amongst the nobles slain alongside king Echmarcach Ó Dochartaigh against John de Courcy in 1197.[27]
+Short of this reference one may find the name in Ó Dubhagáin’s Topographical Poems and in the Ceart Uí Néill, which identify the Mac Dubháin family as chiefs of Tír Éanna during the 12th century.[28]
+Interestingly, Tír Éanna or Cenél nÉanna (a location roughly equivalent to the historical barony of Raphoe) was a territory under the rule of the Ó Dochartaigh chieftains.[29]
+There is no Mac Dubháin pedigree in the major Irish genealogies, however, four manuscripts copied by the renowned Ó Neachtain group of scholars in the early 18th century (RIA MS 153 [23 M 17], 106a; et al.) give a twelve-generation pedigree of the Mac Dubháin (“Geinealach Mheag Udhain”).
+In each copy, presumably from an earlier common source, the entry for the Mac Dubháin immediately follows the pedigrees of the Ó Dochartaighs and points back to the Mac Dubháin as being descendants of a son of “Domhnaill Droma Furnochta,” son of “Maoínghaile”—both names of early Ó Dochartaigh progenitors.
+The Mac Dubháin surname has a number of variants in Irish (Mac Dubháin, Mág Dhubáin, Meagudháin, MacGúain) and in English (McGwean, McGugyne, McGuane), though the anglicizations have mostly been erroneously modernized under the surname McGowan.[30]
+It is important to remember that while most of the Mac Dubháin descendants have likely been anglicized to “McGowan,” very few of the McGowan will be a Mac Dubháin, because McGowan (the Irish name for Smith) may have originated later in the various descendants of metal smiths throughout Ireland.[31]
+There is a need for men from this family to take advanced Y-DNA tests (such as a Big Y-700) or take specific SNP packs to help evaluate this potential connection.
+Please contact us if you are interested.

 The McCafferty Family